 ¹ The above information was taken from a research study entitled: READY BY DESIGN: THE SCIENCE (AND ART) OF YOUTH READINESS , by Stephanie Malia Krauss, Karen J. Pittman and Caitlin Johnson, March 2016 (The Readiness Project)

-We look forward to providing this experience for you to observe and participate along with your students as we integrate the concepts from all five…
+We look forward to providing the experiences for you to observe and participate as we integrate the concepts from all of the topics covered, including:

 As stated on a previous post, Dr. Wynn encourages us to think about what defines curriculum.
 She states that the term is not all inclusive.
 We should consider the “content” of what needs to be taught separate from the subject matter.
 I hope that the following information helps you to consider what curriculum means to you …